Guitar Build Process

 Before cutting, fill in the kerfs around the marked positions with pine shavings and polyurethane glue

-Try to have the filling just go down 5mm, so that the kerfs will look natural through the soundhole,
+Try to have the filling just go down 5mm, so that the kerfs will look natural through the sound hole,

 The idea is that the kerfs stop just before the bit that is to be cut away